7 Ways To Achieve Work-Life Balance Like Jesus

 #7 Leave things undone

 So what does he do?
-He jumps on the next train and leaves town, allowing those needs to remain.
+He flashes a peace sign, jumps on the next train, and leaves town, allowing those needs to remain.
 This wasn’t cruel or uncaring because he had a clear sense of his calling to preach to other towns.
-This bigger ‘yes’ allowed him to say ‘no’ to good, but lesser, things.
+This bigger ‘yes’ allowed him to say ‘no’ to good but lesser things.

 Applications: